QuentinRa/blog.quentinra.dev/maths/r/utils/environment.md

 ## Saves

-You can use theses to save your variables
+You can use these to save your variables

 * **save(x, y, ..., file="x.rdata")**: save x, y,... in a file x.rdata
 * **load("x.rdata")**: load variables in x.rdata into the environment